apmilen/standard-ico/README.md

 The total ETH collected will be 900 ETH
 ```

 The author chose this format in the interest of simplicity and continuous contract architecture.
-If you just want the presale component to guarantee access for certain address rather than give a better price, setting `initPresalePrice` to `per` will cause `cap` to actually serve as the hard-cap.
+If you just want the presale component to guarantee access for certain address rather than give a better price, setting `initPresalePrice` to `rate` will cause `cap` to actually serve as the hard-cap.

 ## Provocative Opinions